twisted/klein/docs/examples/twistd.rst

 Example -- Using ``twistd``
 ===========================

-Another very important integration point with Twisted is the `twistd application runner <https://twistedmatrix.com/documents/current/core/howto/tap.html>`_.
+Another important integration point with Twisted is the `twistd application runner <https://twistedmatrix.com/documents/current/core/howto/tap.html>`_.
-It provides rich logging support, daemonization, reactor selection, profiler integration, and many more incredibly useful features.
+It provides rich logging support, daemonization, reactor selection, profiler integration, and many more useful features.

 To provide access to these features (and others like HTTPS) klein provides the ``resource`` function which returns a valid :api:`twisted.web.resource.IResource <IResource>` for your application.